Karshilov/shield-battery/src/header-menu-contents/about.md

 date: 2023-11-16 11:12:00
 ---

-I will go to Temple University in Jan 2024 for the Ph.D.
-Program in Computer and Information Systems.
-And I'm honored to be advised by Sian Jin, and do some research about high-performance computing, especially data compression.
+I'm a Ph.D student in Temple University.
+And I'm honored to be advised by [Sian Jin](https://sianjin.com), and do some research about high-performance computing, especially data compression.

 Throughout my brief career, which includes a one-year internship and four months of full-time work, I have primarily worked as a frontend developer with a focus on developing spreadsheet-like applications such as Lark Bitable and Alidocs Notable.
 One of the biggest challenges that I tackled during this time was improving the performance of the formula engine in these applications.
 This particular issue was the one that I found most intriguing and engaging.